What is affiliate marketing?

 Awin is a huge affiliate network, and it's a really simple one to use as a publisher.

 They have a wide range of popular merchants in their network.
-At the time of writing, this includes ASOS, O2, Currys PC World, British Gas, lastminute.com and many more.
+At the time of writing, this includes O2, Currys, British Gas, lastminute.com and many more.

 It speeds up the process of getting affiliate links if you use the MyAwin plugin for Google Chrome.
 With this, anytime you visit a website, you'll quickly see whether it's part of the Awin network.

-If a site's part of the network but you don't yet have an affiliate agreement set up with them, the plugin's icon will have an orange square beside it.
-If you click the icon, you'll see a button that says 'Join this advertiser'.
+If you don't yet have an affiliate agreement set up with them, the plugin's icon will have an orange square beside it.
+When you click the icon, if the site is part of the Awin network, you should see a button that says 'Submit request'.
 After clicking this, you'll be taken to a page where you can apply to form an affiliate agreement with that company.

 If you visit a website and you notice a green square by the MyAwin icon, you'll be able to get an affiliate link immediately.
-All you need to do is click the icon, and then press 'Generate tracking link' – and as easy as that, you'll receive the link.
+All you need to do is click the icon, and then press the link symbol – and as easy as that, you'll receive the link.

 Best features: Good range of global advertisers; exclusive promo codes for publishers; customisable and streamlined contracting process.

-impact.com has really some big-name brands, such as adidas, Airbnb, Revolut and Lenovo.
+impact.com has really some big-name brands, such as adidas, Airbnb, Levi's and Lenovo.

 To maximise your earnings, sign up to as many affiliate networks as you can as some brands will advertise via one network, but not another.
 As an example, adidas isn't on Awin, so if you're keen to promote them, join impact.com.